 Burton on Mt.
 Hood

 Pacific Northwest snow is dense and heavy.
 Boards need to handle wet pow, slushy spring conditions, and firm groomers, sometimes all in the same day.
-The Custom handles that range better than almost any board on the market.
+The Custom handles that range about as well as anything in this category.
 The Flight Attendant excels on deeper days and in the trees.
 The Process is the pick if you split your time between the park and the rest of the mountain.

 Burton's sintered bases are a practical advantage in PNW conditions, too.
 Sintered material absorbs wax better and runs faster than extruded bases, which matters when you're riding heavy, high-moisture snow that creates more friction than dry inland powder.